strapi/documentation/docs/developer-docs/latest/getting-started/quick-start-step1.md

 </style>

-## 🚀 Step 1: Create a new project with Strapi Starters
+## 🚀 Step 1: Create a new project with Strapi starters

+Strapi [starters](https://strapi.io/starters) are the fastest way to kickstart your project.
+We'll use the Gatsby blog starter as an example.

-To create a Gatsby blog using Strapi, run one of the following commands in a terminal:
+To create a [Gatsby](https://www.gatsbyjs.com/) blog using Strapi, run one of the following commands in a terminal:

 <code-group>
 <code-block title="NPX">